jpkanter/Spcht/SPCHT.md

 The following kinds of key are currently possible

 * `field` - analogue to the way it works with **source:dict** this is a mandatory field for the `Marc21` Source, its usually limited to the numbers 1 to 999, the actual value is arbitrarily but non-numerical values will not make sense.
 The background script transforms the actual raw `Marc21` Data into a dictionary that will be accesses very similarly to the **source:dict** one.
   * Value: `a singular string (str)`
-* `subfield` - every  **source:marc** requires *either* a `subfield` or a `subfields` entry.
-If both are present `subfield` takes the priority (for being first in the list of used parameters which in turn ignores the following parameter subfields).
-  *While it makes little sense to have both subfield and subfields it will not break the* SPCHT *format but when the format checker will throw a warning cause this is likely the result of an accident.*

-  * Value: `a single string (str)`
-* `subfields` -

-  * Value: `a list of strings [str, str, str]`

-    *Note: a list of Strings means that even a singular element has to be wrapped in a list with length 1, example: `['b-field']`, you can, in theory, always use subfields instead of subfield with singular item lists.
-Although the example files have some use cases for subfield='none' where there is actually no subfields and just a value for the field itself, those wouldn't be accessible with subfields*

-* subfields_mode - strict, default: flex

-#### actual mapping:

-* `field`, `subfield` - describes in which linear data field the corresponding data can be found. `subfield` is only really needed if you work with a MARC21 entry. _The leading 0 of the MARC21 entry gets omitted, `020` equals `20`._

-  * Value: `a string`

 #### a basic mapping to copy and paste